NEET PG Paper Analysis 2024: Difficuly Level, Student's Reaction

 Difficult Subjects Pharmacology

-Easy Subjects Obstetrics-Gynecology
+Easy Subjects Obstetrics-Gynaecology

 Subjects With Max Weightage Pharmacology, Obstetrics-Gynecology, Pathology